|Nutritional Guidelines (per serving)|

 3 cups oil + 3 cups flour = 3 2/3 cups roux

 1 cup oil + 1 cup flour = 1 cup plus 3 tablespoons roux

 If a recipe calls for making a roux with 1/2 cup oil and 1/2 cup flour, use 1/2 cup of prepared roux, or a quantity of prepared roux equivalent to the amount of flour called for in the recipe.

-To thicken 6 to 8 cups of liquid for a gumbo, soup or other dish, use 1 cup prepared roux, or start with 1 cup flour and 1 cup fat.
+To thicken 6 to 8 cups of liquid for a gumbo, soup or another dish, use 1 cup prepared roux—or start with 1 cup flour and 1 cup fat.

 What to Look for When Cooking Roux